vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

 - To query a swap status: [/status](#post-status).
 - To perform a swap (with the Payload/signature required by the nano): [/swap](post-swap). <br>

-Here are the details about each needed endpoint.
+You will find the details about each needed endpoint below.
 Note that they are all pretty standard, except for **POST /swap**, which needs to follow our exact structure.

 As an example, you can refer to  [Changelly’s API](https://github.com/changelly/api-changelly), a provider that is already integrated to Ledger Live. <br>